thegrunge36/adaptive-video-encoder-releases/README.md

 You have a video library full of 1080p Blu-rays, 4K Dolby Vision rips, HDR10 or HLG sources.
 You want to re-encode to H.265 to reclaim terabytes — without destroying the metadata that makes your movies display correctly on your OLED.

 **The problem:** Most H.265 tools strip out Dolby Vision Profile 7 metadata or smooth grain by default.
-Manual ffmpeg requires hours of testing to find the right parameters — and those parameters change for every video (grain, noise, motion, complexity).
+Finding the right settings takes hours of testing — and those settings change for every video (grain, noise, motion, complexity).

-**The solution:** Adaptive Video Encoder analyzes each video frame by frame *before* encoding, automatically picks the best x265 parameters, and fully preserves your Dolby Vision (Profile 5, 7, 8.x), HDR10 and HLG metadata.
-Available with a **graphical interface** on Windows, Linux and macOS — plus a command line for automation.
+**The solution:** Adaptive Video Encoder analyzes each video frame by frame *before* encoding, automatically picks the best parameters, and fully preserves your Dolby Vision (Profile 5, 7, 8.x), HDR10 and HLG metadata — all from a **simple graphical interface** on Windows, Linux and macOS.

 > 💡 **Philosophy:** Adaptive Video Encoder prioritizes **maximum preservation of detail, grain, and HDR metadata** over aggressive compression.
 The goal is near-remux quality, not the absolute best size/quality ratio.